Anjok07/ultimatevocalremovergui/README.md

 ### Choose AI Engine:

 - This option allows you to toggle between tsurumeso's v2 & v4 AI engines.
-  - **Please note**, The TTA option and the ability to set the N_FFT value is only available for the v4 engine.
+  - **Please note:** The TTA option and the ability to set the N_FFT value is only available for the v4 engine.

 ### Model Selections: